zolkko/cv/cv.typ

 = About Me

 #entry([
-  I am a professional programmer with more than 15 years of experience.
+  I am a seasoned professional programmer with more than 20 years of experience in various fields and domains.

-  In recent years, I have been working as a Rust/Scala HPC programmer in biotech.
+  In recent years, I have worked as a Rust HPC programmer in the biotech field, specializing in optimizing the performance and resource usage of biostatistical pipelines.
-  I mainly worked on Healthcare and Life science related projects and formally trained as a bioinformatician throughout my career.
+  My extensive experience as a Scala developer has given me a solid understanding of functional and type-level programming, which enables me to deliver robust, high-quality software, that builds on the strengths Rust already offers.

+  Additionally, I have completed graduate-level courses in Bioinformatics, Whole Genome (WGS) and Single-Cell Sequencing, and Genomic Networks.
+This formal training demonstrates my passion and dedication to delivering top-quality software, as truly effective solutions require a deep understanding of the field.

+  My efforts, to a sensible extent, helped biologists to develop at least two molecules for treating orphan diseases, and one of them is out of clinical trials.

-  Yet I also participated in the backed-end development of a famous MMO game, IoT framework, a London minicab automation system, and bus station automation.
+  Besides that I have contributed to the back-end development of a well-known MMO game, an IoT framework, a London minicab automation system, and a bus station automation project.
 ])